theWEAKVik/Open-Lab-04.05/README.md

 1. Clone this repository to your GitHub account.
 2. Open solution file in Visual Studio.
 3. Open file `StringTools.cs`.
-4. Implement method `Repeat(string orig, int n)` that repeats every letter in a string for n times.
+4. Implement the method `Repeat(string orig, int n)` that repeats every letter in a string for n times.
 5. Run with `CTRL+F5` to test it.
 6. If all tests are passed, commit & sync your repository.
 7. Send a link to your repository for Lab Master (in #slack) to check it.